DIY Off Grid Water Filter

 The only downside to this system is that it filters very slowly.
 You do need to keep refilling the top bucket to make sure not to run out.

 Another possibility is adding more filters so the water filter works faster.
 We fill ours up before bed so we’ll always have water ready in the morning.
-(Update: We added a second ceramic filter to this one, and made another DIY filter with three ceramic pieces that works even faster!)
+(Update: We added a second ceramic filter to this one.
+And made another DIY filter with three ceramic pieces that work even faster!)

 Here’s what our creek water looks like going in: